-The function of Tbx4 in the hindlimb has been assessed previously by conditional deletion, using a constitutively active Cre and the limb-restricted Prrx1Cre transgene (Naiche and Papaioannou 2003, 2007).
-Interpretation of the role of Tbx4 in hindlimb initiation has proven difficult, however, since broad deletion of Tbx4 is embryonic lethal at early limb bud stages and the Prrx1Cre transgene is active in the hindlimb bud only after it has formed (Logan et al. 2002).
-Following constitutive deletion of Tbx4, Fgf10 expression in the nascent hindlimbforming region is reduced and a small hindlimb bud forms (Naiche and Papaioannou 2003).
+limb-restricted Prrx1Cre transgene (Naiche and Papaioannou, 2003, 2007).
+Interpretation of the role of Tbx4 in hindlimb initiation has proven difficult, however, because broad deletion of Tbx4 is embryonic lethal at early limb bud stages and the Prrx1Cre transgene is active in the hindlimb bud only after it has formed (Logan et al., 2002).
+Following constitutive deletion of Tbx4, Fgf10 expression in the nascent hindlimb-forming region is reduced and a small hindlimb bud forms (Naiche and Papaioannou, 2003).
 This is in marked contrast to the forelimb where conditional deletion of Tbx5 leads to a failure to establish Fgf10 expression and, as a consequence, complete absence of the forelimb bud.
-To conditionally delete Tbx4 in the hindlimb-forming region, we generated a cre deleter transgenic mouse using a regulatory element from the Ret gene (Sukumaran et al. 2001).
+To conditionally delete Tbx4 in the hindlimb-forming region, we generated a cre deleter transgenic mouse using a regulatory element from the Ret gene (Sukumaran et al., 2001).
 The activity of this isolated regulatory fragment does not replicate endogenous Ret expression from the intact locus.
-The RetRVCre line produces robust cre activity in the hindlimb forming region prior to hindlimb bud formation (Supplementary Fig.1) and, significantly, this restricted expression does not generate the chorio-allantoic fusion defects observed in the constitutive Tbx4 mutant (Naiche and Papaioannou 2003).
+The RetRVCre line produces robust cre activity in the hindlimb-forming region prior to hindlimb bud formation (Fig. S1) and, significantly, this restricted expression does not generate the chorio-allantoic fusion defects observed in the constitutive Tbx4 mutant (Naiche and Papaioannou, 2003).
 The RetRVCre deleter is therefore able to effectively conditionally delete Tbx4 in the cells that normally give rise to the hindlimb without producing an early embryonic lethal phenotype (see below).
-We produced Tbx4 mutant embryos that were either homozygous for the Tbx4 conditional allele (Tbx4^{dox/ax};RetRVCre) (Fig.1C) or carried one conditional allele and one deleted allele (Tbx4^{d/ax/ax};RetRVCre) (Fig.1D).
-In both cases mutant embryos at E17.5 form a small, rudimentary hindlimb comprising a tibia, a few malformed metatarsal and tarsal elements and 2-4 digits in the distal extreme.
-The morphology of the most anterior digit most closely resembles digit 1, therefore we propose a loss of an intermediate digit(s).
-In control embryos, the pelvis anchors the hindlimb to the spine.
-Strikingly, in mutant embryos, the most proximal elements, the femur and pelvis, are either absent or severely hypoplastic (Fig.1C,D,F).
-The most proximal elements that do form (tibia) lack any connection with the main body axis (Fig.1C,D,F).
+We produced Tbx4 mutant embryos that were either homozygous for the Tbx4 conditional allele ($Tbx4^{lox/lox}$; RetRVCre) (Fig. 1C) or carried one conditional allele and one deleted allele ($Tbx4^{\Delta Aox}$; RetRVCre) (Fig. 1D).
+In both cases, mutant embryos at embryonic day (E) 17.5 formed a small, rudimentary hindlimb comprising a tibia, a few malformed metatarsal and tarsal elements and two to four digits in the distal extreme.
+The morphology of the most anterior digit most closely resembled digit 1, therefore we propose a loss of an intermediate digit(s).
+In control embryos, the pelvis anchors the hindlimb to the spine (Fig. 1A,B,E).
+Strikingly, in mutant embryos, the most proximal elements, the femur and pelvis, were either absent or severely hypoplastic (Fig. 1C,D,F).
+The most proximal elements that did form (tibia) lacked any connection with the main body axis (Fig. 1C,D,F).